diatomzone/diatomzone.github.io/collections/_wikipages/canyon-crossroads/3rd/oridoti.md

 ## trivia

 - their hairstyle is based on a "biohazard" symbol
-- they can boil water by staring at it, but only when no one else is around
+- can boil water by staring at it, but only when no one else is around
   - jade thinks oridoti uses "infrared waves"
   - yasu thinks oridoti uses "michael waves"
   - suero thinks oridoti uses "geoffrey waves"